-Second, in the theme Multicultural Perspectives, TEP candidates are exposed and challenged by the liberal arts curriculum that focuses on the study of a variety of cultures and ways of knowing and thinking through multicultural perspectives.
-In addition, TEP candidates are required to complete an education course entitled, Diversity and Culturally Responsive Teaching (EDUC 300) for teacher licensure.
+TEP candidates are exposed and challenged by the liberal arts curriculum that focuses on the study of a variety of cultures and ways of knowing and thinking through multicultural perspectives.
+In addition, TEP candidates are required to complete the education course Diversity and Culturally Responsive Teaching (EDUC 300) for teacher licensure.

 Finally, students who 1) are able to achieve in the liberal arts and TEP curriculum, 2) successfully participate in practicum placements, 3) experience and grow from the many levels of assessment that exist within the program, and 4) develop into a professional educator during the student teaching semester will graduate from the program as "caring, competent and qualified" teachers prepared to teach America's students.